djhedges/exit_speed/README.md

 Later a DAQ device was added for measuring and logging voltage from sensors such as the throttle position and water temperature.
-In turn the data was exported to a Timescale database which allows for real time analysis of the data in Grafana.
+In turn the data was exported to a Postgres database which allows for real time analysis of the data in Grafana and post analysis using Dash.

 [![4K Demo](https://img.youtube.com/vi/07UoDFVGBuI/0.jpg)](https://youtu.be/07UoDFVGBuI)